Firestone Country Club

 Firestone Country Club is a private golf club in the United States, located in Akron, Ohio.
 It was a regular stop on the PGA Tour and has hosted the PGA Championship three times.
-It is the current home of the Bridgestone Senior Players Championship through 2026.
+It is the current home of the Kaulig Companies Championship through 2026.

-The club comprises three courses–those of the North, South, and West.
+The club comprises three courses–those of the North, South, and Fazio.
 In 1974 the club hosted three televised golf events: the American Golf Classic, the CBS Golf Classic and the World Series of Golf.
 No other club has hosted three televised golf events in the same calendar year.

 One of four World Golf Championships constituent events, the WGC-Bridgestone Invitational, directed by the International Federation of PGA Tours and sanctioned on the PGA and European Tours, was contested at the club with the final event at the club held in 2018.
 The North and West courses also serve as the home course for the University of Akron Zips golf team.

 History

 Harvey S. Firestone commissioned the club in 1929 as a park for employees of the Firestone Tire and Rubber Company.
 Its first course, the South, was designed by Bert Way and opened on August 10, 1929, with Firestone driving the first ball.
 For the sixth and final Rubber City Open Invitational in 1959, the course was 6620 yd at par 71.

 A major redesign by Robert Trent Jones in 1960 for the PGA Championship added over fifty bunkers and two ponds, and extended the course to 7165 yd at par 70.
 The course was renovated by Golforce in 2007 and played at 7400 yd for the WGC event in 2015.

-The North course was designed by Jones and opened in 1969.
+The North Course was designed by Jones and opened in 1969.
 Firestone's West was the last course to be added, opening in 1989.
 First conceived by Geoffrey Cornish and Brian Silva, it went through a redesign in 2002 by Tom Fazio.
+It would later be renamed The Fazio Course.

 Firestone Country Club was acquired by ClubCorp in 1981, purchased from the Firestone family.

 A driving range was added in 1994 and was the first area of the club open to the public.
 A nine–hole course, the Raymond C. Firestone, was opened for public play in 1995.

 Before the Firestone Country Club would officially host golf tournaments, the Firestone Clubhouse building that's located within the country club also hosted the Akron Firestone Non-Skids basketball team that competed in the National Professional Basketball League in its inaugural 1932–33 season, the Midwest Basketball Conference from 1935 until 1937, and the National Basketball League as a professional basketball team from 1937 until 1941.
 The Clubhouse would host the 1933 NPBL championship series match-up where the Firestone Non-Skids would sweep the Toledo Crimson Coaches 3-0, as well as host the 1939 and 1940 NBL Finals championship series match-ups, which ended with them winning both championships with a 3-2 series win over the Oshkosh All-Stars.